 is not very encouraging to a floundering home cook.
 It may be true, but such precision is not a reality for the busy person just trying to get a healthy dinner on the table.
 The point I like to make with The Whole Pantry is that if your ingredients are seasonal and fresh and you have an organized, stocked kitchen and simple recipes on hand, you don’t have to do much to make something delicious.

-The second challenge to my make-it-simple cooking philosophy came from the venerable Christopher Kimball (see photo above) whose Cook’s Illustrated is a great teaching source but who’s recipes can be a bit complicated at times.
+The second challenge to my make-it-simple cooking philosophy came from the venerable Christopher Kimball (see photo above).
+His Cook’s Illustrated is a great teaching source but the recipes can be a bit complicated at times.
 Quite often I feel I can’t comply with what is expected to reach the heights of perfection in muffin baking, or pork roasting or steak grilling.
-But I never knew his true take on cooking until I read the article about him in the New York Times Magazine Food issue last month.
+But I never knew his true take on cooking until I read the article about him in the New York Times Magazine Food Issue last month.
 He states,

 “Cooking isn’t creative, and it isn’t easy.
 It’s serious, and it’s hard to do well, just as everything worth doing is damn hard.”

 Yikes.
 I have valued the tips and recipes from CI over the years and consider it a solid reference.
 But sometimes you have to think as you labor over the very specific steps that there must be an easier way.
 What if I slip up or don’t happen to have one of the ingredients?
 Will it be a disaster?
 As my friend with two young kids who enjoys good food but has time and focus limits in the kitchen said,

 “The blueberry muffin recipe did produce unbelievably delicious muffins, however it took most of the morning to create and then the clean up was taxing because I used like 50 things in my kitchen.
 I still have the recipe but I’ve never made them again.
 They scare me!”

 Well, he says, in reference to “the likes of Ina Garten and Bon Appétit,